Bayesian Bandwidth Test and Selection for High-dimensional Banded Precision Matrices: Appendix 1: Posterior convergence rate for the Cholesky factor

 \section{Appendix 1: Posterior convergence rate for the Cholesky factor}

 The estimation of Cholesky factor is important to detect the dependence structure of data.
-In this section, we show that the proposed prior can be used to estimate Cholesky factors.
+Although our primary goals are Bayesian bandwidth test and model selection, we show in this section that the proposed prior can be used to estimate Cholesky factors.
 Theorem \ref{theorem:band_sel} implies that $\what{k} = \argmax_{0\le k\le R_n} \pi(k \mid \bfX_n)$ is a consistent estimator of $k_0$.
 Consider an empirical Bayes approach by considering priors \eqref{prior1} and \eqref{prior2} with $\what{k}$ instead of imposing a prior on $k$.
-This empirical Bayes method enables us an easy implementation when the estimation of Cholesky factor or precision matrix is of interest.
+This empirical Bayes method faciliates easy implementations when the estimation of Cholesky factor or precision matrix is of interest.
 To assess the performance, we adopt the {\it P-loss convergence rate} used by \cite{castillo2014bayesian} and \cite{lee2018optimal}.
 Corollary \ref{cor:Ploss_rate} presents the P-loss convergence rate of the empirical Bayes approach with respect to the Cholesky factor under the matrix $\ell_\infty$-norm.
 We denote $\pi_{(k)}$ as the empirical prior stated above and $\bbE^{\pi_{(k)}}(\cdot \mid \bfX_n)$ as the posterior expectation induced the prior $\pi_{(k)}$.